MichaelGrupp/MiniCommander/README.md

 # MiniCommander
-A simple, minimalistic but still powerful command line parser written in C++11
+A simple, minimalistic but still powerful command line parser written in C++11 for quick tests and small projects.

+The library is header-only and only depends on the C++11 STL.

 ***When you can't or don't want to use Boost for parsing a few strings, try MiniCommander!***